RBC hikes fixed-term mortgage rates

 Royal Bank of Canada has hiked rates on its fixed-term mortgages amid rising bond yields and widespread anticipation that the country’s central bank will raise its benchmark interest rate next week.

-RBC, which is Canada’s second-biggest bank by assets, boosted its posted rates for two-year, three-year and five-year fixed rate mortgages by 20 basis points each (100 basis points equal one percentage point).Report Typo/Error
+RBC, which is Canada’s second-biggest bank by assets, boosted its posted rates for two-year, three-year and five-year fixed rate mortgages by 20 basis points each.
+(A basis point is 1/100th of a percentage point.)Report Typo/Error

 Follow @jembradshawon Twitter: